Today we are breaking down credit scores, credit freezes, and how to keep your personal information secure.

 For your credit score, you’ll be happy to know that there is an ever-increasing number of options to check your credit score for free.

-For example, Discover lets you monitor your credit score for free – whether you carry one of their credit cards or not.
+For example, Discover lets you monitor your credit score for free, even if you aren’t a customer.